PratikJasl/Swaping-Contract/README.md

 * A Single Swap is the exchange of tokens using a single Liquidity pool.
 * In a Muti-Hop Swap the exchange of tokens occurs using multiple Liquidity pools.
+* The contracts provided try to explain how swapping works in a DEX.

 Technology Stack📌
 * Solidity